openfaas/faas-cli/README.md

 > Note: You can set your own custom store location with `--url` flag or set `OPENFAAS_TEMPLATE_STORE_URL` environmental variable

-To pull templates from the store just write the name of the template you want, you can pull couple of templates at once `faas-cli template store pull go golang-http python3-debian ...`
+To pull templates from the store just write the name of the template you want `faas-cli template store pull go` or the repository and name `faas-cli template store pull openfaas/go`

 > Note: This feature is still in experimental stage and in the future the CLI verbs might be changed